White Night (2009 film): Production

 The director then cast Han Suk-kyu as Han Dong-soo.
 The actor, then-44 years old, had initially turned down the role because he felt he was too young to play the 50-year-old detective.
 Han said, "I wished I would have been 10 years older, so I refused the part.
 But the director wrote me a handwritten letter explaining why he had to use me for the part...
 When I met him I was convinced by his sincerity, and I thought perhaps I wasn't challenging myself enough as an actor."

 This was actor Go Soo's first onscreen role after his two-year mandatory military service.
 Go said he decided to play Kim Yo-han because he was "completely absorbed by the intriguing storyline."

 The film was produced by Kang Woo-suk, who has directed several Korean blockbusters, including the Public Enemy series (Public Enemy, Another Public Enemy, and Public Enemy Returns) and Silmido.
 Kang said, "Frankly I'm not a big fan of works based on Japanese comic books or novels.
 But I read this story and thought the cultural values and sentiments were very relatable."
 Kang, who rarely attends promotional press events for his films but attended the press conference for White Night, said he did it because he "really believed in the project and our young director who helmed it."

 Reception

 Box office

-White Night opened second at the South Korean box office, selling 292,504 tickets and grossing US$1,945,227 on 480 screens and accounting for 17.2% of all tickets sold during its opening November 20–22 weekend.
+White Night opened second at the South Korean box office, selling 292,504 tickets and grossing US$1,945,227 on 480 screens and accounting for 17.2% of all tickets sold during its opening November 20 to 22 weekend.
 The film received a total of 945,938 admissions nationwide and a gross of US$6,095,018 at the end of its theater run.